 Consulting is a lucrative career with a clearly defined path to the top of the career ladder.
-This means that once you start your Deloitte consulting career, you’ll know where you’re headed.
+This means that once you start your Deloitte consulting career, you’ll know each step of the ladder you need to hit to make Partner.
 You’ll also know how long, on average, it will take to get there.
-How far you want to climb that ladder is up to you – the exit opportunities are so appealing, many consultants decide to leave consulting after 1 or 2 promotion cycles (2-4 years).
+How far you want to climb that ladder is up to you – the exit opportunities are so appealing, most consultants decide to leave consulting after 1-2 promotion cycles (2-4 years).

 Deloitte Consultant Salary Overview

 For the reasons stated above, it’s challenging to provide an average for a Deloitte consulting starting salary—and upwards on the Deloitte career path.
 That being said, taking data from Glassdoor, Indeed, LinkedIn, and our own salaries report, we put together an overview of Deloitte consulting salaries at different levels and in different practice areas.

 A couple of things to keep in mind.